aiaa-istc/aiaa-istc.github.io/IS_Workshop_2022/student_competitions.md

 ### Questions

-Please contact Raj Sharma (rajnikant.sharma@uc.edu) or Dani Selva (dselva@tamu.edu) if you have any questions.
 If you have any questions about the student session, please feel free to contact Raj Sharma (rajnikant.sharma@uc.edu) or the workshop chair Dani Selva (dselva@tamu.edu).

 <!-- (old text)